F5F0A0/VersionControl/README.md

 # VersionControl

-The GroupExercise.ipynb program takes a user's name and their favorite color as input, and prints them as a concatenated string.
+The GroupExercise.ipynb notebook takes a user's name and their favorite color as input, and prints them as a concatenated string.

 Group Members:
 Bridget Brinkman